-You can deduct real estate taxes assessed on all the real estate you own.
+You can deduct real estate taxes assessed on all the U.S. real estate you own.
 You are not limited to the tax on just one or two homes.

-- Only the amount actually paid is deductible.
-Don't confuse this amount with deposits made to your mortgage escrow account. - Charges for trash collection, sewer, etc., are sometimes added to real estate tax bills.
+- Only the amount actually paid for tax is deductible.
+Do not confuse this amount with deposits made to your mortgage escrow account. - Foreign property taxes are not deductible. - Charges for trash collection, sewer, etc., are sometimes added to real estate tax bills.
 These amounts are not deductible as real estate taxes. - Special assessments are sometimes added to real estate tax bills.
 Assessments are not necessarily deductible as real estate taxes.

 Assessment Tax Treatment Example Improvement Assessment Tend to increase property value.Not deductible.
 Add to basis.
 Assessment to build new sidewalk.
 Maintenance Assessment Maintain existing public facilities already in use.
 Deduct as real estate taxes.
 Assessment to repair existing sidewalk.
-Interest Charges Added to Assessment Deduct as real estate taxes regardless of assessment purpose.
+Interest Charges Deduct as real estate taxes if charged on deductible assessment.
+Not deductible on late payment of real estate taxes.
 Interest charged on unpaid portion of assessment.